kuttaineh/ztt/README.md

 ```
 sudo mkdir -p /usr/local/bin
 ```
+The above line will prompt for your login password.
+That is expected behavior.
+Provide your password to continue.

 Move the shortcut ztt to the directory /usr/local/bin (/usr/local/bin is part of your default PATH):
 ```
 sudo mv ztt /usr/local/bin